 Click on Programs Below to See Affiliated Personnel

 Administration, Outreach, Education & Membership (AOEM): Executive and administrative core of KAWS responsible for non-profit administration, outreach & education, fundraising, partnership building and membership.
 The Executive Director is housed in this core KAWS program and provides leadership, oversight and management for all of KAWS activities, operations, its programs and program directors in cooperation and under the guidance of the Board of Directors and regular consultation with the Board Chair.
-Core Affiliate Personnel are housed in this core to support the Executive Director and Program Directors and include an Administrative Manager, Outreach & Education Specialists, Technologists & Accounting-Financial Services.
-KAWS Executive Cabinet is comprised of the Executive Director; Board Chair; Board Secretary-Treasurer; Program Directors; and Accountant and is the core decision-making unit for KAWS, with Board Chair and Executive Director as the final decision makers.
-The Cabinet provides council and support to the Executive Director and Program Directors.
-The Executive Director manages the Program Directors and provides direct support to them as well as support to them through Core Affiliated Personnel while also delivering the KAWS mission and achieving the KAWS vision through administration, outreach, education, fundraising and membership activities.
+Core Affiliate Personnel are housed in this core to support the Executive Director and KAWS programs and include an Administrative Manager, Outreach & Education Specialists, Technologists & Accounting-Financial Services.
+All KAWS programs are integrated through the AOEM, Executive Director, Board of Directors and Accounting-Financial Services.
+A Certified Public Accountant (CPA) will be contracted as part of the Core Affiliated Personnel to provide for Accounting-Financial Services and will include professional, audit-proof accounting and financial management to the ED, Program Directors, Board of Directors, with direct oversight from the KAWS Board Secretary-Treasurer.
+The Executive Director manages the Program Directors and provides direct support to them as well as support through Core Affiliated Personnel while also delivering the KAWS mission and achieving the KAWS vision through administration, outreach, education, fundraising and membership activities.
 The Program Directors are responsible for delivery of the KAWS mission and achieving the KAWS vision through their respective programmatic areas as well as maintaining sustainable funding for their programs and managing Affiliated Personnel in their respective program in cooperation with the KAWS Executive Director.
 KAWS, through the Executive Director, approves and maintains contracts with all Affiliated Personnel.
 All KAWS Programs are integrated and work in collaboration with each other to utilize the collective experience and expertise of all Affiliated Personnel.
 These activities are integrated through AOEM core, and operations are modeled as an integrated, sustainable systems approach to non-profit management.

 Watershed Restoration & Protection Strategies (WRAPS): This KAWS program, the WRAPS Director and Affiliate Personnel, are an adaptation of the traditional KAWS model, and include the long-term hearts and heads of KAWS.
 KAWS was once a chapter-member organization that transitioned to support the KDHE WRAPS program through its membership, its Board-Advisors-Partners, and coordination of eight WRAPS basins out of KDHE's thirty-five WRAPS basins.
 This program developed the WRAPS Assessment methods and provided numerous WRAPS Assessments to Stakeholder Leadership Teams (SLTs) to support them as they identified opportunities to address non-point source (NPS) pollutants in rural watersheds of Kansas.
 This KAWS program is also responsible for innovation, coordination & delivery of WRAPS projects and innovative BMP approaches--both within KAWS-coordinated WRAPS and through professional consulting with and assistance to other WRAPS basins.
 The Kansas Watersheds for Clean Water (website link) is an integrated group of all WRAPS coordinators, which KAWS helped to organize to support KDHE WRAPS efforts and is fully supported by this KAWS program and its affiliates.